Freedom of Information

 Is the information you want your own personal data?

-If your request is for information about yourself you should make a subject access request under the Data Protection Act.
+If your request is for information about yourself you should make a subject access request under the General Data Protection Regulation.

 Is the information you want suitable for general publication?